DEliasVCruz/ZettlekastenNotes/9vvw.md

   --role arn:aws:iam:9783923742:role/my-new-role
 ```

-Finally we can invoke our function and view it's response and logs with the
+Then we can invoke our function and view it's response and logs with the
 `invoke function` sub-command of the `lambda` command

-- In this case we decode the logs as `base64` encoded text
+- In this case we decode the logs as [base64](./nlre.md) encoded text

 ```sh
 aws lambda invoke \